Skip to main content

 Meaning

-Moldavite is the stone of cosmic transformation — a rare tektite born from a meteorite impact that carries the vibration of both earthly grounding and celestial transcendence.
+Moldavite is the stone of cosmic transformation.
+It is a rare tektite born from a meteorite impact that carries a distinctly different energy than anything that formed inside the Earth.

 Primary Healing Properties